(Especially with COVID Adding Stress to our Lives)

 13. Make an appointment with your doctor.

 Sometimes we need more support than what our friends and family can offer.
 And sometimes, we need medical support if we’re really struggling.
-Reach out to your family doctor or to a crisis line if we find yourself struggling with more than just the feeling of blues, but are experiencing more intense symptoms and feelings of depression.
+Reach out to your family doctor or to a crisis line if you find yourself struggling with more than just the feeling of blues, but are experiencing more intense symptoms and feelings of depression.
 There is no shame in this, and there is support out there for you.

 Regardless of your mental health status, this season it’s important to prioritize yourself and make sure that you’re taking care of yourself, even if just in the most basic of ways.

-And if you’re looking for ideas to find the good in every day to help lift your mood and increase your feelings of gratitude and joy, checkout this recent blog post: How to Find the Good in Everyday.
+If you’re looking for ideas to find the good in every day to help lift your mood and increase your feelings of gratitude and joy, checkout this recent blog post: How to Find the Good in Everyday.